 In addition to making line scanner camera related developments, it is also necessary to further and substantially improve methods for automatic tie-pointing of overlapping image and other (i.e. altimetric) data.
 The USGS Astrogeology Team is now addressing this issue by developing techniques to accurately locate overlapping regions of images and then using "plug-in" algorithms for image matching.
 However, the success rate of these methods needs to be improved in order to automatically handle the hundreds of thousands to millions of images that will be generated by even one of the cameras from the many future lunar and Mars missions.
 Similarly, although the ULCN 2005 solution is the largest planetary control network ever completed, it required the use of quite sophisticated sparse matrix and conjugate gradient solution techniques in order to derive a solution.
 The image sets acquired by even one of the future missions will dwarf the data processed in the ULCN 2005 by at least one and possibly two orders of magnitude.
-In order to control the large numbers of images that will become available in the next several years, the addition of complex multiple-partitioned matrix solution procedures will be required.
-Such software is needed already in order to create controlled THEMIS IR Mars mosaics, and will definitely be needed to process the image data received from Chang 'E-1, Chandrayaan-1, Selene, and LRO.
+In order to control the large numbers of images that will become available in the next several years, the addition of complex multiplepartitioned matrix solution procedures will be required.
+Such software is needed already in order to create controlled THEMIS IR Mars mosaics, and will definitely be needed to process the image data received from Chang'e-1, Chandrayaan-1, Kaguya, and LRO.

-With the increased use of radar instruments, e.g., on Cassini, Chandrayaan-1, and LRO, it will be necessary to add algorithms and software for joint radargrammetric processing of data along with the photogrammetric processing.
+With the increased use of radar instruments, e.g., on Chandrayaan-1 and LRO, as well as on the Cassini mission to Titan, it will be necessary to add algorithms and software for joint radargrammetric processing of data along with the photogrammetric processing.
 Without such methods, the radar data simply cannot be properly registered to the image data for many operational and scientific purposes.
-It is worth noting in this context that the radar images, in addition to being of interest in their own right, provide significant value for mapping and analysis with the optical images in the form of improved absolute accuracy.
+It is worth noting in this context that the radar images, in addition to being of interest for the information they may provide about subsurface ice and their ability to reveal permanently shadowed areas, provide significant value for mapping and analysis with the optical images in the form of improved absolute accuracy.
 Unlike optical images, radar images are formed by a process that is insensitive to spacecraft pointing.
-Thus, small errors in pointing knowledge will not degrade the accuracy of maps.
+Thus, small errors in pointing knowledge will not degrade the accuracy of maps (Kirk et al., 2008b, this conference).

-Finally, it goes without saying that the efficiency of existing procedures will have to be radically improved, or entirely new procedures developed, in order to handle the massive datasets that will be acquired by the upcoming lunar missions.
-There will be substantial costs involved not merely for storing the basic datasets, but a fortiori for storing the intermediate products generated during image processing, which often require an order of magnitude more disk space than the original data.
+Finally, it goes without saying that the efficiency of existing procedures will have to be radically improved, or entirely new procedures developed, in order to handle the massive data sets that will be acquired by the upcoming lunar missions.
+There will be substantial costs involved not merely for storing the basic data sets, but a fortiori for storing the intermediate products generated during image processing, which often require an order of magnitude more disk space than the original data.
 Any one of the upcoming lunar missions is likely to generate more data than all previous lunar and planetary missions combined.
 Instead of dealing with the few hundred megabyte levels of data for the Clementine mission, it will be necessary to deal routinely with hundreds of terabytes, if not several petabytes, of data for the total lunar data set.
 No institution, including particularly the PDS which must archive the U.S. data, is remotely prepared for such data processing problems.
 Substantial development is clearly required now in order to prepare for the future missions, or else much of the data acquired by these missions will simply not be processed and may eventually even be lost entirely.